haligilliam/Wrangle-OpenStreetMap-Data/README.md

 ## Area of Map Selected
 SeaTac, Washington
 https://www.openstreetmap.org/relation/237380
-I have never been to SeaTac, and randomly chose this location for auditing, cleaning and analysis to see what interesting fact I could find out about the data!
+I have never been to SeaTac, and randomly chose this location for auditing, cleaning and analysis, to see what interesting facts I could find out about the data!

 ## Data Auditing
 I first took the downloaded OSM file and parsed with ElementTree to find the number of each type of element: